Bang Krathum district

-Bang Krathum (บางกระทุ่ม, /th/) is a district (amphoe) in the Phitsanulok province, Thailand.
+Bang Krathum (บางกระทุ่ม, /th/) is a district (amphoe) in the southern part of Phitsanulok province, lower northern region of Thailand.

-Etymology
+Toponymy

 Bang (บาง) means 'village' or 'settlement'.
 The second element krathum (กระทุ่ม) means 'bur-flower tree' (Neolamarckia cadamba).

 Geography

 Neighboring districts are (from the north clockwise), Mueang Phitsanulok and Wang Thong of Phitsanulok Province; Sak Lek, Mueang Phichit, and Sam Ngam of Phichit province.
 Most of Bang Krathum lies within the Nan Basin, although a narrow strip of land on the west side of the district lies within the Yom Basin.
 Both basins are part of the Chao Phraya Watershed.
 The Nan, Wang Thong and Wat Ta Yom Rivers flow through Bang Krathum, and the Yom River forms part of the border between Bang Krathum and Phichit.

 History

 The minor district (king amphoe) Bang Krathum was created in 1927 by combining three sub-districts from Mueang Phitsanulok District and three sub-districts from Pa Mak District, the present-day Wang Thong District.
 Originally a subordinate of Mueang Phitsanulok District, it was upgraded to a full district in 1946.